SoftwareAG/c8y-docs/content/web/angular-bundle/customisation.md

 ## Branding options

-Open the file `public-options/options.json` and change the sub properties of `brandingCssVars`.
+Edit the file `public-options/options.json` and change the sub properties of `brandingCssVars`.
 These properties will be converted into [CSS custom properties](#css-custom-properties) at runtime.

-Please note that the properties `brand-logo-img` and `navigator-platform-logo` are both urls so the corresponding files must be placed inside the folder `ui-assets`.
+Please note that the properties `brand-logo-img` and `navigator-platform-logo` are both urls.
+As so the corresponding files must be placed inside the folder `ui-assets`.

 To change the favicon edit the property `faviconUrl` and/or add the corresponding file inside the `ui-assets` folder.